 Interprofessional and Faculty Development Summit

-1. Discuss the key concepts of intentional interprofessional education and practice for learners in authentic practice settings.
+- Discuss the key concepts of intentional interprofessional education and practice and identify opportunities for learners in authentic practice settings.

-3. Develop an approach to debriefing and/or providing feedback about interprofessional collaboration to support and enrich the interprofessional practice for learners.
+- Develop an approach to debriefing and provide feedback about interprofessional collaboration to support learners.